Smithsonian/mpc-public/mpc_orb/tests/README.md

 # tests

-Directory to store various tests of the python code in mpc_orb
+Directory to store various tests of the python code in */mpc-public/mpc_orb/mpc_orb/*

 ## Test Execution
 To execute the tests, run
 > cd tests
 > pytest -v